Bass Guitar Modifications 101

 If there’s a chance that you may eventually sell the bass, consider that modifications often hurt the resale value.
 Can you reverse the mod later if you choose to sell?
 Always keep the original parts, and get a professional to do the job.

 Are you up to the task, or do you need a tech to do the work for you?
-Labour costs tend to cost more than the parts required most projects.
+Labour costs tend to outweigh material costs for most projects.
 Again, if you can’t do a professional job – pay someone who can.

 Unless you plan to be buried with the bass, keep the costs of the project in proportion to the cost of the instrument.
 When the mod costs approach the cost of your bass –warning lights should go off.
 It’s better to buy a $1,500 bass then a $100 bass with $1,400 worth of mods!